-The bottom layer of the MINOS architecture (i.e., the data communication plane) supports multiple IoT protocols, real-time configuration and measuring of the protocols, as well as their deployment on demand.
-MINOS currently supports two protocols.
+The bottom layer of the MINOS architecture (i.e. the Data Communication plane) supports multiple IoT protocols, real-time configuration and measuring of the protocols, as well as their deployment on-demand.
+MINOS currently supports two protocols:

-CORAL-SDN [4]: is implemented in the context of the MINOS platform to provide adaptability to a range of IoT applications and network constraints (e.g., mobility and signal issues) through four alternative protocol mechanisms: (i) two network topology discovery and control algorithms, the first based on node advertisements, and the second on neighbor requests; and (ii) two types of flow establishment rules, configuring the full path or the next hop only, respectively.
+- 1) the CORAL-SDN [4] is implemented in the context of the MINOS platform to provide adaptability to a range of IoT applications and network constraints (e.g. mobility and signal issues) through four alternative protocol mechanisms: (i) two network topology discovery and control algorithms, the first based on node advertisements, and the second on neighbor requests; and (ii) two types of flow establishment rules, configuring the full path or the next hop only, respectively.
 For example, in a fixed topology with one mobile node, it is resource-expensive to configure the whole path each time a single node changes its attachment point; instead, the next hop flow establishment option is more suitable.
-CORAL-SDN also supports other configuration options; for example, the link quality estimation method, the use of acknowledgments, and the control messages' interval time for topology control.

-Adaptable-RPL [5]: augments RPL, considered as the de facto routing standard for IoT, with dynamic reconfigurability to extend its applicability to alternative use cases and dynamic network environments (e.g., it improves its responsiveness to sudden changes in the network conditions).
-At this point, MINOS adjusts a number of important RPL parameters (e.g., Imin, Idoubling) reflecting the responsiveness but also the communication overhead of the protocol, and the choice of the objective function to use for the distance-vector functionality of RPL.
-For example, in order to tackle RPL's performance issues in mobile environments [5], MINOS adjusts the Imin parameter differently for nodes with particular characteristics, so communication overhead is offloaded from the mobile to the fixed nodes.
+CORAL-SDN also supports other configuration options; for example, the link quality estimation method, the usage of acknowledgements and the control messages' interval time for the topology control. - 2) the Adaptable-RPL [5] augments RPL, considered as the de facto routing standard for IoT, with dynamic reconfigurability to extend its applicability to alternative use-cases and dynamic network environments (e.g. it improves its responsiveness to sudden changes in the network conditions).
+At this point, MINOS adjusts a number of important RPL parameters (e.g. Imin, Idoubling) reflecting the responsiveness but also the communication overhead of the protocol, and the choice of the Objective Function to use for the distance-vector functionality of RPL.
+For example, in order to tackle the RPL's performance issues in mobile environments [5], MINOS adjusts the Imin parameter differently for nodes with particular characteristics, so communication overhead is offloaded from the mobile to the fixed nodes.

-Furthermore, the data communication plane provides the control plane with real-time measurements on the protocols' performance, or the configuration values of important parameters from both the radio (e.g., received signal strength indicator - RSSI or link quality indicator - LQI)

-and network viewpoints (e.g., number of packet drops).
-The MINOS southbound interfaces handle these interactions through utilizing novel application programming interfaces (APIs) provided by the WiSHFUL project [13]; in particular, the universal network and radio control interfaces (UPIs), that is, one UPIN per protocol for network layer variables, and UPIR for the radio channel.
-The WiSHFUL facilities provide hooks for dynamic adaptations in IoT communication protocols (e.g., RPL) and abstractions tackling the network or device heterogeneity.
+Furthermore, the Data Communication plane provides to the Control plane real-time measurements on the protocols' performance, or the configuration values of important parameters from both the radio (e.g. Received Signal Strength Indicator - RSSI or Link Quality Indicator - LQI), and network viewpoints (e.g. packet drops' number).
+The MINOS southbound interfaces handle these interactions through utilizing novel APIs provided by the WiSHFUL project [13].
+In particular, the Universal Network and Radio Control Interfaces (UPIs), that is one UPI_N per protocol, for network layer variables, and UPI_R for the radio channel.
+The WiSHFUL facilities provide hooks for dynamic adaptations in IoT communication protocols (e.g. RPL), and abstractions tackling the network or device heterogeneity.
 Following the WiSHFUL platform evolution, we further enriched its protocol adjustment capabilities, providing full support to our protocols via the MINOS platform.

-The control plane triggers the protocol deployment in an interchangeable manner through the protocol deployment interface (PDI).
-This plane currently supports two alternative ways of on-demand protocol deployment: proactive, for network operation scenarios with relaxed time constraints, where protocol changes are applied through updates in IoT devices' firmware (i.e., a low memory-footprint approach with moderate deployment time); and reactive, for rapid protocol deployments, where a double-protocol stack above the link layer dynamically selects one of the two alternative protocols (i.e., trading memory for quick protocol switching).
+The Control plane triggers the protocol deployment in an interchangeable manner through the Protocol Deployment Interface (PDI).
+This plane currently supports two alternative ways for the on-demand protocol deployment: (i) proactively, for network operation scenarios with relaxed time constraints, where protocol changes are applied through updates in IoT devices firmware (i.e. a low memory-footprint approach with moderate deployment time); and (ii) reactively, for rapid protocol deployments, where a double-protocol stack above the link-layer dynamically selects one of the two alternative protocols (i.e. trading memory for quick protocol switching).
 Currently, we support proactive protocol deployment through device-specific Ansible scripts updating IoT devices' firmware.
-The reactive deployment is an ongoing work; hence, we released a first beta version of the double protocol stack [3].
-Our plans also include experimentation with over-the-air protocol deployment approaches (e.g., utilizing elf contiki libraries).
+The reactive deployment is an on-going work, hence we released a first beta version of the double protocol stack [3].
+Our plans also include experimentation with over-theair protocol deployment approaches (e.g. utilizing elf contiki libraries).